Jared284/security-portfolio/labs/03-cloud-security-monitoring/06-alerting-and-response/README.md

 ### Alerting Logic

-The second cloud-side alert was based on the custom CloudWatch metric:
+This cloud-side alert was based on the custom CloudWatch metric:

 ```text
 CloudSecurityMonitoring / AuthorizeSecurityGroupIngressEvents